alvaro-rodrigues/fifa-infovis/README.md

 ## Usage

 You can explore the visualizations in a web application [here](https://fifa-infovis.herokuapp.com/).
-The app is hosted on Heroku using a free plan, so it can take a couple seconds to the page be fully loaded (but it is free :smile:)
+The app is hosted on Heroku using a free plan, so it can take a couple seconds to the page be fully loaded (but it is free :smile:).

 ## Using a local server